The curse of COVID-19 – sectors that are successfully weathering the storm4 min read

 We’ve undergone a boom in public desire for contactless interactions when ordering and purchasing.
 As well as our reliance on ‘track & trace’ software for virus prediction and protection, we have also seen a boom in the technologies surrounding remote working apps and software.
 As many tech companies fell in value, FM magazine noted the ones that rose through the ranks.
 Lockdown-favourite Zoom saw its share price rise as the pandemic spread.
 Microsoft Teams, meanwhile, saw a 37% gain of users in comparison to rival Slack, in just one week, reaching a mammoth 44 million users.

 China’s DingTalk (owned by Alibaba) and Tencent’s WeChat Work, which are two of the most well-used workplace collaboration software platforms, crashed temporarily through overuse on the first day of working from home in China.
 The continued drive for at-home working is currently predicted to continue post-pandemic, driving businesses to invest in virtual office solutions and rely on remote access Cloud storage systems, and continuing to support this sector.

 For big pharma, the main goal has been the race to provide COVID vaccinations.
-Big pharma brand Sanofi, for example, has invested €610 million in a COVID vaccine production site and R&D centre, in France (which includes a €490 million spend on an industrial site for vaccine production).
+Big pharma brand Sanofi, for example, has invested €610 million in a COVID vaccine production site and R&D centre, in France (which includes a €490 million spent on an industrial site for vaccine production).

 Having increased demands for both medical supplies and care, COVID is still sucking in huge amounts of resources into finding vaccines, cures and treatments for COVID – we can’t know yet what the detrimental effects of this might be in terms of stunting the progress of innovation in the treatments of other illnesses and diseases.